Suspect in German politician's murder confesses | DW | 26.06.2019

-The suspect in the murder of local German politician Walter Lübcke has reportedly confessed.
-The chief prosecutor briefed parliament's interior affairs committee on the case.
+The suspect in the killing of local German CDU politician Walter Lübcke has confessed.
+Stephan E. is believed to have far-right sympathies, though he also said he acted alone and was not part of a network.

-Suspect Stephan E. has admitted to Walter Lübcke's killing, members of Germany's parliament told multiple news agencies on Wednesday morning.
+Suspect Stephan E. has admitted to Walter Lübcke's killing, Federal Prosecutor General Peter Frank told members of Germany's parliament on Wednesday morning.

-Lübcke was found with a gunshot wound to the head in early in June.

-The 65-year-old was a member of Chancellor Angela Merkel's conservative Christian Democratic Union (CDU) and led a regional government office in the city of Kassel.
-He had previously received death threats after defending asylum seekers' rights.
+Head of a regional government in the city of Kassel, Lübcke was found with a gunshot wound to the head on June 2.
+The 65-year-old was a member of Chancellor Angela Merkel's conservative Christian Democratic Union (CDU).

+Stephan E. said he acted alone, Bundestag member Ulla Jelpke told DW on Tuesday, after a special hearing of the parliamentary interior affairs committee, at which the heads of various security forces and Interior Minister Holger Seehofer briefed Bundestag members on the investigation.

 Read more: Opinion: German politician's murder is an attack on democracy

 In the weeks following the murder, authorities concluded that the killing was motivated by right-wing extremism.
-They arrested Stephan E. after finding DNA evidence that linked him to the crime.
+They arrested Stephan E. after finding DNA evidence linking him to the crime.

-Citing Federal Prosecutor General Peter Frank, German parliamentarians said the 45-year-old had confessed on Tuesday and claimed to have acted alone.
+Frank also told the committee that the 45-year-old's flat had been searched again, and more evidence collected, though the murder weapon, believed to be a 9-mm handgun, has not yet been found.

-E. allegedly has ties to the militant neo-Nazi group Combat 18 and has previously been convicted over attacks against minorities.
+Photos have surfaced of E. with members of the militant neo-Nazi group Combat 18, and he has previously been convicted over attacks against refugees.

+At Wednesday's hearing, Interior Minister Seehofer said the ministry would assess whether to ban Combat 18.

 Read more: Far-right AfD 'complicit' in German pro-migrant politician's killing

 Hundreds of people gathered in Lübcke's home town of Wolfhagen on Saturday for a vigil honoring his life.
-Around 2,000 people also joined a protest against right-wing violence in Kassel and other German cities over the weekend.
+Thousands of people also joined protests against right-wing violence in Kassel and other German cities over the weekend.

 Editor's note: Our initial version of this story incorrectly stated that the suspect confessed as his trial began.
 The trial is yet to start.
 He has handed a confession to investigators.